WMI Volunteers

 Miranda Mowrey

-Miranda Mowrey, a 2021 graduate of Towson University, joined WMI as a volunteer in 2023 to help with program impact data analysis, website updates and media presentations.
-She is currently a contracting professional with the federal government, focusing on cost and price analysis.` Her prior experience includes working with individual financial planners and creating marketing materials.
-With WMI's continued program expansion, we are delighted to have Miranda on board to assist with our U.S. administrative operations.
+Miranda Mowrey, a 2021 graduate of Towson University with a degree in Economics, joined WMI as a volunteer in 2023 to help with program impact data analysis, website updates and media presentations.
+Proving herself to be a talented, committed and resourceful team player, after her first year at WMI, she was asked to join the Advisory Board and take over the role of Media Manager as well as supervisor of WMI’s volunteer program.
+After college, Miranda was a contracting professional with the federal government, focusing on cost and price analysis.
+Her prior experience includes working with individual financial planners and creating marketing materials.
+She is currently working in Sevilla, Spain, teaching English as a second language.

 Past Volunteer Projects